chuckstack/chuckstack.github.io/src-ls/postgres-convention/json-array-table-column.md

 When a simple array no longer supports the nature of the reference, you can consider using either [json](#json-usage) or a [link table](#link-table-usage).

 ## JSON Usage
-An alternative to adding an additional column is to make use of an [attribute tag](./attribute-tag.md) architecture like `stk_attribute_tag` where you can tag any record with as many attributes as you wish.
+An alternative to adding an additional column is to make use of an [attribute tag](./attribute-tag.md) architecture like `stk_tag` where you can tag any record with as many attributes as you wish.
 In addition to adding simple attribute tags like `color` or `height`, you can also create compound attributes like this one that describes product packaging:

 ```json
 {